Woodlands Wellington FC

 Woodlands Wellington Football Club was a professional football club based in Woodlands, Singapore which played in the S.League, the top division of football in Singapore.
 The club took part in S.League from 1996 to 2014.
-They are at the 4,300 seater Woodlands Stadium, where they have played since their establishment.
+They were at the 4,300 seater Woodlands Stadium, where they ha played since their establishment.

 Woodlands Wellington's honours include winning the inaugural Singapore League Cup in 2007, defeating Sengkang Punggol 4–0 in the final.
-They also finished runners-up in the Singapore FA Cup in 1997, and also in the Singapore Cup in 2005 and 2008 and won the President's Centennial Cup in 1998, a cup competition organized by the Philippine Football Federation to celebrate the centennial of Philippine Independence by defeating Hong Kong Rangers 2–1 in the final in Bacolod.
+They also finished runners-up in the Singapore FA Cup in 1997, and also in the Singapore Cup in 2005.
+In 1998 they won the President's Centennial Cup, defeating Hong Kong Rangers 2–1 in the final in Bacolod.

 Their best finish in the S-League came in the 1996 Tiger Beer Series where they were runners-up.
-They have also achieved 3rd place in 1997 and 2005.
+They also achieved 3rd place in 1997 and 2005.

 History

 Wellington Football Club (1988–1996)

 Woodlands Wellington was founded as Wellington Football Club in 1988 as a splinter group of Delhi Juniors (a team of Singaporean football enthusiasts, dating back to the 1940s, that were among the pioneers of football in Singapore).
 The name stems from the Deptford Ground located on Wellington Road in Sembawang where the team started playing football in 1988.

 In 1991, they participated in the Sembawang Group League and National Island-Wide League, winning as champions in both competitions and setting a national record by beating Seletar Football Club by a 27-goal margin.
 This was one of the biggest wins the club had ever achieved, as they beat their opponents 28 – 1 at the Woodlands Stadium on 17 November 1991.
 Louis Amalorpavanathan scored a record 12 goals in that match.

 The following year, Wellington FC joined the Singapore National Football League in Division 2, from which they were promoted as champions in 1994.
 The following season they finished first in Division 1 (going unbeaten for 24 matches) and were runners-up in the FA Cup.